vuejs/docs/src/guide/essentials/list.md

 ## `v-for` with an Object

 You can also use `v-for` to iterate through the properties of an object.
+The iteration order will be based on the result of calling `Object.keys()` on the object:

 <div class="composition-api">